vfarcic/devops26/manuscript/15-advanced-pipelines.md

 ...
 ```

-As you can see, the coverage report was uploaded to Codecov for evaluation and we got a link where we can see the result.
+As you can see, the coverage report was uploaded to Codecov for evaluation, and we got a link where we can see the result.
 Feel free to visit it.
 We won't be using it in the exercises since there is a better way to see the results.
 I'll explain it soon.
 For now, there is an important issue we need to fix.

 We added the Codecov token directly to the pipeline.
 As you can imagine, that is very insecure.
 There must be a way to provide the token without storing it in Git.
 Fortunately, Jenkins X pipelines have a solution.
 We can define an environment variable that will get the value from a Kubernetes secret.
 So, our next step is to create the secret.